ninadhulle/blog/apache-httpd-tuning.md

 ```

 3. **Compression:**
- Apache Httpd's [mod_deflate](https://httpd.apache.org/docs/2.4/mod/mod_deflate.html) to zip the data when sent to browser.
+Apache Httpd's [mod_deflate](https://httpd.apache.org/docs/2.4/mod/mod_deflate.html) is used to zip the data when sent to browser.
 Below configuration enables compression for file extensions.
-Also we use compression level(*DeflateCompressionLevel*) as 9 as our web CPU is barely utilized due to Single Page Application(SPA) architecture.
+Also we use compression level(*DeflateCompressionLevel*) as 9 as our web CPU is barely utilized due to Single Page Application(SPA) architecture, so we have spare CPU capacity.
 ```
  SetOutputFilter DEFLATE
  SetEnvIfNoCase Request_URI \.(?:exe|t?gz|zip|iso|tar|bz2|sit|rar|png|jpg|gif|jpeg|flv|swf|mp3)$ no-gzip dont-vary
  DeflateCompressionLevel 9
 ```

 4. **Caching:** Our application is light weight with very neglible media/content for caching and as we have SPA architecture so we dont use caching or Content Delivery Network (CDN).
-But for content heavy application it is recommended to use Content Delivery Network (CDN).
+But for content heavy application it is recommended to use Content Delivery Network (CDN) and Apache Httpd caching for static content.
 ```
  <IfModule mod_headers.c>
   Header set Cache-Control no-cache